-NB: By doing so, we transfer the complexity of developing the API onto the plane of developing appropriate data formats, i.e., developing formats for order parameters to the program_run_endpoint, determining what format the program_get_state_endpoint shall return, etc. However, in this chapter, we're focusing on different questions.
+NB: by doing so, we transfer the complexity of developing the API onto the plane of developing appropriate data formats, i.e., developing formats for order parameters to the program_run_endpoint, and what format the program_get_state_endpoint shall return, etc., but in this chapter, we're focusing on different questions.

-Though this API looks absolutely universal, it's quite easy to demonstrate how a once simple and clear API ends up being confusing and convoluted.
+Though this API looks absolutely universal, it's quite easy to demonstrate how once simple and clear API ends up being confusing and convoluted.
 This design presents two main problems:

-- 1. It nicely describes the integrations we've already implemented (it costs almost nothing to support the API types we already know), but it brings no flexibility to the approach.
-In fact, we simply described what we had already learned, without even trying to look at the larger picture. - This design is ultimately based on a single principle: every order preparation might be codified with these three imperative commands.
+- 1. It describes nicely the integrations we've already implemented (it costs almost nothing to support the API types we already know) but brings no flexibility to the approach.
+In fact, we simply described what we'd already learned, not even trying to look at the larger picture. - 2.
+This design is ultimately based on a single principle: every order preparation might be codified with these three imperative commands.

-We can easily disprove the second statement, which will uncover the implications of the first.
-Let's imagine, for example, that as the service grows further, we decide to allow end-users to change the order after the execution has started.
-For example, they may request a contactless takeout.
-This would lead us to the creation of a new endpoint, let's say, program_modify_endpoint, and new difficulties in data format development (as new fields for contactless delivery requested and satisfied flags need to be passed in both directions).
-What is important is that both the endpoint and the new data fields would be optional due to the backward compatibility requirement.
+We may easily disprove the #2 statement, and that will uncover the implications of the #1.
+For the beginning, let us imagine that on a course of further service growth, we decided to allow end-users to change the order after the execution started.
+For example, request a contactless takeout.
+That would lead us to the creation of a new endpoint, let's say, program_modify_endpoint, and new difficulties in data format development (as new fields for contactless delivery requested and satisfied flags need to be passed both directions).
+What is important is that both the endpoint and the new data fields would be optional because of the backward compatibility requirement.

 Now let's try to imagine a real-world example that doesn't fit into our "three imperatives to rule them all" picture.
-That's quite easy as well: what if we're plugging in a vending machine via our API instead of a coffee house?
-On one hand, it means that the modify endpoint and all related stuff are simply meaningless: the contactless takeout requirement means nothing to a vending machine.
-On the other hand, the machine, unlike the people-operated café, requires takeout approval: the end-user places an order while being somewhere else and then walks to the machine and pushes the "get the order" button in the app.
+That's quite easy as well: what if we're plugging not a coffee house, but a vending machine via our API?
+From one side, it means that the modify endpoint and all related stuff are simply meaningless: the contactless takeout requirement means nothing to a vending machine.
+On the other side, the machine, unlike the people-operated café, requires takeout approval: the end-user places an order while being somewhere in some other place then walks to the machine and pushes the "get the order" button in the app.
 We might, of course, require the user to stand up in front of the machine when placing an order, but that would contradict the entire product concept of users selecting and ordering beverages and then walking to the takeout point.